IreneOrtaCintado/SampleProjects/README.md

 <h2>JAVA PROJECTS</h2>

-<h3>Course Schedule Manager (not finished yet)</h3>
+<h3>Course Schedule Manager (not finished)</h3>
 <p>A Spring web application to help teachers in Catalonia (Spain) manage their courses following the official regulations.
 It allows them to keep a record of the classes, organize the assignments and activities planned for the course, grade them and calculate the final grade.
-The students can access the platform to view their grades.<br></p>
+The students can access the platform to view their grades.</p>
+<p>Final project of my software development course, done in collaboration with my college Marc Hernández Muñoz<br></p>

 <table align="center">
      <tr>